chamatt/create-kaol-app/readme.md

         - `index.tsx` Entrypoint for react-navigation
       - `routePaths.tsx` - `!!
 IMPORTANT !!` Here you setup the route mapping between react-navigation routes and the URLs that they map to in your NextJS app.
   - `api/` your trpc api with your routes
-  - `db/` your prisma db with a pre-populated sqlite file
+  - `db/` prisma db with some example models
-     - `seeds/` Seeds for pre-populating te postgres database
+     - `seeds/` Seeds for pre-populating the postgres database in development
   - `config/` your environment configs
   - `universal/` a place to put your universal components.
     - `universal/tailwind` exports some tailwind utilities that you will use to make components support tailwind className/tw prop.